Reviews of Megamind (2010) and related work

 Seen in 2022.

 A Superman (1941) parody for children.
 There are a couple of laughs in it, including Titan/Tighten giving himself a wedgie to try out his powers, but the visual designs are worse than Despicable Me (2010) and the animation is similarly unengaging.
-Notice the detail that Megamind misreads English as if he had a nondescript foreign accent, like Gru: He mispronounces “school” almost like the German “Schule”, places the emphasis in “Metro City” like in “atrocity”, etc. This is a couple of levels of imitation removed from genuine xenophobia but the stains are on display, for comedy.
+Notice the detail that Megamind misreads English as if he had a nondescript foreign accent, like Gru: He mispronounces “school” almost like the German “Schule”, places the emphasis in “Metro City” on the second syllable (as in “atrocity”), etc. This is a couple of levels of imitation removed from genuine xenophobia but the stains are on display, for comedy.

 Watchmen (1986), which was adapted to cinema a year earlier, deconstructed the genre.
 Megamind gets a lot of its soundtrack from the ’80s but does not deconstruct the genre, despite the Superman character faking his own death and leaving a world without superheroes.
 It toys with genre tropes and the idea of evil as a general inversion of good like “Prophet Motive” (Megamind and Minion discuss what a “bad idea” is from good and evil perspectives), but it doesn’t upset the underlying moral dichotomy of the genre.
 Therefore, Megamind’s villainy is pretty harmless kids’ stuff, like taking cash from banks, something the FBI in reality calls a “loser crime”.
 When his innate goodness becomes more apparent, he hides garbage from the streets and from a park, which is also a child’s concept of good.
 Nobody dies, the military never gets involved, the economy is not affected by property damage, and despite the minor talking parts in crowd scenes, there are no rounded human characters.